keithalewis/math/um.md

 	D_t^{R,T}(u) = R P(T \le u | T > t) 1(t < T \le u) + P(T > u | T > t) 1(T > u).
 $$

-Unlike in the credit default swap market, mathematical finance literture likes to assume recovery is delayed until maturity.
+Unlike in the credit default swap market, mathematical finance literature likes to assume recovery is delayed until maturity.
 It is also popular to make the unrealistic assumption that default time is independent of the deflator.
 Under these assumptions we have